Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Introduction

-The primary goal of this paper is to develop a mathematical analysis of the Bayesian prior-to-posterior update for linear inverse problems where the parameter space is a separable Hilbert space and the observation space is finite-dimensional, using low-rank measure approximation problems to identify optimal Gaussian approximations to the true posterior.
-The secondary goal is to extend the results of \cite{Spantini2015} that were developed for finite-dimensional parameter spaces, to the case where the parameter space is possibly infinite-dimensional.
+This work provides a rigorous analysis for the infinite-dimensional version of the Bayesian prior-to-posterior covariance and precision updates and constructs optimal low-rank approximations thereof.
+We assume a linear Gaussian inverse problem in which the parameter space is a possibly infinite-dimensional separable Hilbert space, the observation space is finite-dimensional and the prior is nondegenerate and has mean zero.
+We identify optimal Gaussian approximations to the true posterior, keeping the mean fixed, using low-rank measure approximation problems.
+Our results extend the results of \cite{Spantini2015} that are developed for finite-dimensional parameter spaces, to the case where the parameter space is possibly infinite-dimensional.
+This shows a certain dimension independence of the results of \cite{Spantini2015}.
+In related work, see \cite{PartII}, we study low-rank posterior mean approximation, and give some insight on joint posterior mean and covariance approximation.
+We highlight main contributions of this paper.

-The first main contribution of this paper is \Cref{lemma:bayesian_feldman_hajek}.
-In this result, we identify the generalised eigenpairs of three operator pencils: the first pencil is defined by the Hessian of the negative log-likelihood and the prior precision, the second is defined by the same Hessian and the \emph{posterior} precision, and the third is defined by the posterior covariance and prior covariance.
-We use the generalised eigenpairs for the third operator pencil to show that the subspace on which the posterior differs from the prior has dimension equal to the rank of the Hessian of the negative log-likelihood, and that this subspace is spanned by vectors that belong to the Cameron--Martin space of the prior.

-The second main contribution of this paper is to formulate and solve some families of Gaussian measure approximation problems, where we measure the error of the approximating Gaussian using either the Kullback--Leibler divergence or the family of R\'{e}nyi divergences.
-The first family of measure approximation problems concerns approximating the Gaussian posterior by Gaussians with the true posterior mean but approximate posterior covariances that have the structure of being low-rank negative updates of the prior covariance.
-We identify optimal solutions for this family in \Cref{thm:opt_covariance_and_precision}.
-The second family concerns approximating the Gaussian posterior by Gaussians with the true posterior covariance but approximate posterior means.
-We consider two different types of approximate posterior means and identify optimal solutions for these two types in \Cref{thm:optimal_low_rank_mean_approx} and \Cref{thm:optimal_low_rank_update_mean_approx}.

-The third main contribution of this paper is to consider the family of measure approximation problems where both the posterior mean and posterior covariance are jointly approximated.
-In \Cref{sec:optimal_joint_approximation}, we exploit the Pythagorean structure of the formula for the Kullback--Leibler divergence between Gaussians, to show that the optimal solutions for the covariance approximation and mean approximation problems from Theorems \ref{thm:opt_covariance_and_precision}, \ref{thm:optimal_low_rank_mean_approx} and \ref{thm:optimal_low_rank_update_mean_approx} yield optimal solutions for the joint approximation problems.